zkemail/zk-email-verify/docs/README.md

 ## Verifying Signatures

-To verify a group signature, simply paste the resulting proof on the right hand side and click the `Verify` button.
+To verify a group signature, simply paste the resulting proof on the right-hand side and click the `Verify` button.
 We will try to populate some signals.

 ## Advanced Understanding